-Relying on a CDP as your main customer analytics software
+Relying on a pure-play CDP as your main customer journey analytics solution

 Chances are you have at least one traditional customer journey analytics solution in your stack.
 And you’d be right to use one, given they help you track the aforementioned “micro moments” in your audience’s paths to purchase: from anonymous visitor investigating products to first-time buyer.